 The Santa Maria Public Library system provides library services to 155,338 people in northern Santa Barbara County at the Main Library, and separate branches located in Cuyama, Guadalupe, Los Alamos, and Orcutt.
 Santa Barbara County has contracted with the City of Santa Maria to provide library services to nearby County libraries continuously since 1961.

 Bookmobile: (805) 925-0994 extension 8657 or email the Bookmobile Desk

 Reference: (805) 925-0994 extension 8562 or email the Reference Desk

 Youth Services: (805) 925-0994 extension 8564 or email the Youth Services Desk

 Spanish: (805) 925-0994 extension 8565

-The mission of the Santa Maria Public Library is to inspire literacy and lifelong learning, embracing and strengthening our diverse community through free and equal access to information, knowledge and ideas.
+The mission of the Santa Maria Public Library is to inspire literacy and lifelong learning, embracing and strengthening our diverse community through free and equitable access to information, knowledge, and services.